spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 > stopwords, we'll use a **set** instead of a list.
 Using a set here converts
 > each search from $$O(N)$$ to $$O(1)$$.

-No need to write any further code for this step here, we're just setting up the tools we'll need for the next steps.
+No need to write any further code for this step here, we've just set up the tools we'll need for the next steps.

 ### Processing the violations